 Nisolo is a Certified B Corp that wants us all to walk a little more sustainably.

-In addition to their ethical leather heels, they also have ethical sandals, boots, flats, mules, ethical sneakers, oxfords, loafers, and accessories.
+In addition to their ethical leather heels, they also have sustainable sandals, boots, flats, mules, oxfords, loafers, and other accessories for both men and women.

 Materials:

-Nubuck leather with a rubber heel cap is what you’ll find in Nisolo’s range of heels.
+Nubuck leather with a rubber heel cap is what you’ll find in Nisolo’s range of women’s shoes.

 Nubuck is a top-grain calfskin or cowhide leather that is tougher and more resilient, but feels similar to suede.
 Theirs is sourced strictly as a byproduct of the food industry.

-Because leather is an ethically tricky material, they personally visit all partner factories and tanneries, 95% of whom are certified by the Leather Working Group.
+Because leather is an ethically tricky material, they personally visit all partner factories and tanneries, 95% of whom are certified by the Leather Working Group ( LWG).

 Supply chain & labor practices: